Fire Alarm Systems Market Size and Share

 Nuisance/False-Alarm Frequency and Associated Fines

 False dispatches remained a sore point despite algorithmic advances.
 Restaurants incurred escalating penalties when cooking aerosols triggered county fire-department rollouts, prompting brand chains to pilot AI-enhanced optical scattering detectors that differentiate steam from fire particles.
 Municipalities in Seoul and Singapore hiked repeat-offender fines, nudging owners toward multi-criteria sensors that blend smoke, heat, and CO signatures.
-Although these devices lowered nuisance trips by roughly 55%, their higher per-unit cost slowed adoption among price-sensitive segments of the fire alarm market.
+Although these devices lowered nuisance trips by roughly 55%, their higher per-unit cost slowed adoption among price-sensitive segments of the fire alarm systems market.

 Segment Analysis